Saga of the Greenlanders

 The Saga of the Greenlanders starts with Erik the Red, who leaves Norway and colonizes Greenland.
-It then relates six expeditions to North America, led respectively by Bjarni, Leif, Thorvald, Thorstein and his wife Gudrid, Karlsefni, and Freydís.
+It then relates six expeditions to North America, led respectively by Bjarni Herjolfsson, Leif Erikson, Thorvald Eriksson, Thorstein Eriksson and his wife Gudrid Thorbjarnardóttir, Thorfinn Karlsefni, and Freydís Eiríksdóttir.
 Bjarni and his crew discover three lands by chance during their voyage to Greenland, but they never set foot on the lands themselves.
 Leif learns about Bjarni's encounters and, after buying Bjarni's ship, sails to the lands to explore them.
 During his adventures, Leif names the three lands Helluland, Markland, and Vinland.
 Later, Thorvald, Leif's brother, sets sail to Vinland and lives there until he gets killed by the natives in a combat.
 Thorstein and Gudrid attempt to travel to Vinland but eventually fail, and thereafter Thorstein dies of an illness.
 Karlsefni, who then marries Gudrid, journeys to Vinland and stays there until the following spring.
 The final expedition is made by Freydís, who sails to Vinland with the brothers Helgi and Finnbogi but eventually slaughters their crew and returns to Greenland.

 The date of the saga's composition has been debated among scholars for decades.
 Some have argued that the saga was written around the beginning of the 13th century, while others have dated it to the late 13th century or even the 14th century.
 Attempts have also been made to determine the credibility of the different expedition stories in the saga, and they often involve close comparisons between the Saga of the Greenlanders and the Saga of Erik the Red.
 The current consensus is that although certain parts of the saga are fanciful, much appears to be based on historical truth.

 Synopsis

 Norse colonization of Greenland

 Erik the Red emigrates from Norway to Iceland with his father, Thorvald Asvaldsson, to avoid murder charges.
 Erik marries Thjodhild in Iceland.
 He again is involved in a dispute and is proclaimed an outlaw.
 He resolves to find the land spotted by Gunnbjorn while lost during a western voyage.

 Erik departs Iceland near Snæfellsjökull and arrives at the glacial coast of Greenland where he then sails south searching for habitable areas.
 After two years of exploring, he returns to Iceland and tells of his discoveries, giving Greenland its name as a way to attract settlers.

-Over-wintering in Iceland, Erik sets sail again intending to colonize Greenland.
+Overwintering in Iceland, Erik sets sail again intending to colonize Greenland.
 His expedition has 30 ships, but only 14 reach their destination.
 Erik founds a colony at Brattahlid in the Southwest of the island where he becomes a respected leader.
 Erik and Thjodhild have three sons, Leif, Thorvald, and Thorstein, and a daughter named Freydis.